 The world looks like a rational place, everything functioning according to immutable universal principles, economies growing and people thriving as they experience lives of increasing abundance…until you bring in the twin notions of Justice and Equality.
 That’s where it all begins to unravel.

 Ok, it sounds dumb to have penalties on work.
-People should get to keep all the money they earn, except for maybe a small fixed levy deducted to finance roads, bridges and maybe drainage systems.
+People should get to keep all the money they earn, except for maybe a small fixed levy deducted to finance roads, bridges and, conceivably, drainage systems.
 If there’s a penalty on work, people might decide not to bother, and just stay home waiting to be supported by…the taxpayers.
 Less productivity, less wealth to go round, less economic growth.
 So far this all makes sense.

 But wait, now let’s introduce Justice and Equality to the discussion.